Introduction

 A subsidy is “a direct or indirect payment to individuals or firms, usually in the form of a cash payment from the government or a targeted tax cut.”
 The purpose of a subsidy is to offset market failures and assist struggling industry, help achieve economic efficiency, or provide incentives that can encourage new developments.
 Direct payments include actual payments, whereas indirect payments include price reductions so items can be purchased below the market rate.
 For example, a healthcare subsidy is funding sent to insurance companies to lower the premium amount required from households.
 Other businesses that receive subsidies in the U.S. include the agricultural industry, financial institutions, and utilities companies.
 Good Jobs First tracks the total subsidy amounts given to companies through state and local economic development programs.

 It is understandable for cities and states to want to attract businesses to help grow their economies and provide economic opportunity for their workers, but if someone receives a subsidy, someone else needs to pay for it.
 Since subsidies primarily come from the government, the payment is in the form of taxes.
-Small businesses, which employ almost half of all U.S. employees and have accounted for three-quarters of all private sector jobs created since 2010, end up paying the higher taxes to fund these subsidies.
-This capital leaves these small businesses and entrepreneurs with fewer resources for saving, investing, and producing.
+Small businesses, which employ almost half of all U.S. employees and generate over 40% of the GDP, end up paying the higher taxes to fund these subsidies.
+This capital leaves these small businesses and entrepreneurs with fewer resources for saving,

 The Cost of Regulation

 U.S. economic and individual freedom allows people to be entrepreneurs and follow their passions as economic pursuits, and a significant portion of Americans do just that.
-According to the U.S. Small Business Administration, almost half (47%) of U.S. workers are employed by small enterprises.
-The U.S. Chamber foundation also estimates there are some 23 million non-employer businesses, from “‘old-fashioned family-run corner stores to home-based bloggers.’”
-These businesses fuel economic growth and job creation: approximately 45% of U.S. GDP is driven by the small business sector and small businesses created 1.6 million net jobs in 2019.
+Almost half of U.S. workers are employed by small enterprises.
+There were some 27 million non-employer businesses, which can range from family corner stores to bloggers, in 2021.
+These businesses fuel economic growth and job creation: approximately 43% of the U.S. GDP in 2023 was driven by the small business sector and small businesses created almost two-thirds of all new jobs from 1995 to 2021.
 As the heart of America’s economy and communities, these businesses and entrepreneurs also feel the effects of bad policies and regulatory complexity first.

 Some regulations are necessary, just as some taxes are necessary.
 These serve the purpose of protecting public health and enforcing safety measures, or prohibiting conduct that interferes with individual rights.
 Unnecessary regulations, however, generate costly and time-consuming burdens that weigh on individuals and their businesses.
-Starting and running a business is hard enough as it is; according to the Small Business Administration, about half of all small business establishments survive five years or longer, and only one-third make it past ten years.
+Starting and running a business is difficult – barely a third of all small business establishments survive more than ten years.
 Burdensome regulations make it more difficult to start businesses or projects by increasing the cost of production, and reducing the net return and incentives of producers.

 What makes regulations even more difficult is the lack of standardization.
-Randy Fifield of Fifield Companies explains how in real estate, for example, “State by state mandates vary greatly,” which forces projects to be done on a case by case basis.
-This applies even to those within the same state, as “there are no universal norms to distinguish city by city mandates.”
+Regulations vary greatly between states, even between state and city government.
 When entrepreneurs need to spend their time and resources discerning and adhering to regulations from rent control to zoning ordinances, it leaves fewer resources available for projects, making them harder to complete or even preventing them from getting off the ground.
 Such deterrents to investment hurt individuals and the overall economy.
 For more on how this affects local businesses and neighborhoods, see The Policy Circle’s Stitching the Fabric of Neighborhoods Brief.

 Egalitarianism and Central Planning